Homesteading Family Logo

 Yes, as long as the temperature is consistent and not getting too high, you can safely store your cheese at room temperature for up to 12 months.

-How long can I store homemade cultured cheese?
+How long can I store yogurt cheese marinated in olive oil?

-Your cultured cheese will be safe to eat for up to a year, if stored properly.
+If stored properly, your cheese will be safe to eat for up to a year.
 It will continue to deepen in flavor and taste even better the longer it is stored.

 What about bacteria in my cheese?